caleb-long19/COMP3015_Optimised-Developer-Tool/README.md

 The Window will load and you will be presented with a scene displaying a small town surrounded by a forest.

 A Graphical User Interface will be present on the left-hand side of the window.
+* Model & Animation Controller
+  * Toggle Plane Model On/Off
   * Adjust Game/Animation Speed
   * Adjust Distance Vehicles Travel
   * Adjust Vehicle Moving Speed
+* Lighting Controller
+  * Adjust Global Lighting on the X, Y, and Z Axis
+* House Customization
+  * Toggle White House Model On/Off
+  * Toggle Yellow House Model On/Off
+  * Toggle Red House Model On/Off
+  * Toggle Blue House Model On/Off
+* Volume Settings
+  * Adjust Forest Ambience SFX
+  * Adjust Car Ambience SFX
   * Turn Music On/Off
+* Tool Customization
   * Turn Animation On/Off
   * Exit Application
   * View Performance

 #### User Manual Video

 --------------